 Share This Post

-Cyprus company strike off.
+Cyprus company strike off and voluntary liquidation.

 A company is a legal person.
 As such it has what is called “perpetual succession”.
 In other words it never dies.